dimitarkyurtov/MetalRand/README.md

 ### Algorithms Supported

-- **XORWOW**: A commonly used PRNG offering good performance and statistical properties.
+- **XORWOW**: variation of the Xorshift family of generators with an added Weyl sequence component to improve its period and statistical properties.
+It operates using a series of XOR and bit-shift operations on multiple 32-bit state values.
+The algorithm offers a very long period (~2^192) and is known for being both fast and statistically robust.
-- **SplitMix32**: A lightweight, fast PRNG with decent randomness.
+- **SplitMix32**: non-cryptographic PRNG algorithm without a high quality of randomness.
+It works by incrementing a counter and transforming it through a sequence of bit shifts and multiplications.
+While it’s not suitable for security-sensitive applications, it performs well for internal PRNG.
-- **Xoroshiro32**: A variant of the xoroshiro family optimized for 32-bit output.
+- **Xoroshiro32**: based on the Xoroshiro family, optimized for 32-bit output.
+It combines XOR and rotation operations on a small internal state to produce high-quality pseudo-random numbers.
+Xoroshiro generators are known for their balance between speed and randomness quality.

 Each algorithm has an associated `State` structure, which maintains the internal state required to generate the next random number.